yenatariys/hasil-tesis/docs/thesis/PRESENTATION_CHAPTERS_IV_V.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 1. START WITH EVIDENCE (Slide 1):
-   "Official ratings show 4.8 and 4.5, but our scraped data from April 2025 reveals 2.21 and 2.27 - a stark contrast showing recent user sentiment is highly negative."
+   "Official ratings show 4.8 (App Store) and 2.0 (Play Store), but our scraped data from April 2025 reveals both converged to ~2.2 - showing recent user sentiment is highly negative across platforms."

 2. LEAD WITH COUNTERINTUITIVE FINDING:
    "Simpler TF-IDF outperforms IndoBERT by +0.075 macro F1 and